| Gravitational Lensing - by Ricky Leon Murphy: IntroductionA Gravitational Lens

 space, its path is altered resulting is a bending of light.
 For

-the lens to work properly, the source of the light must be in |
+the lens to work properly, the source of the light must be in | the line of sight to the

 observer with the massive object in between.
 This basic two dimensional